Kamilm55/E-Commerce_Spring_boot/README.md

 This application is multimodule app is built with Java, Spring Boot and it is built with up-to-date technologies such as, CI (github actions), JWT, Spring Security, Server-Sent-Events (SSE), Docker container etc.
 ## Overview
 In this project people can register as a user by default.
 There are 4 roles `(USER, VENDOR, ADMIN, SUPER_ADMIN)` which a user could have many.
 More than one role can be belong to a user.
 For instance, there is a user with ADMIN, USER, VENDOR role or with ADMIN and USER role.
+> [!NOTE]
+> In every push to this project automatically build and extract jar then it deploys spring-boot-container into my private docker repository.
+Only pulling this container and setting up proper configuration you can easliy use this app, send requests.
+This defined in ci.yml.
 ### Role details:
 - **`ROLE_USER`**: Every user has user role by default.
 Users only can buy products.
 - **`ROLE_VENDOR`**: Every vendor can open shop/s with products.
 Between vendor and shop there is OneToMany relationship, there is ManyToMany relationship between products and shop.
 Vendors can sell products.